-For this week, I'd like you to read two different articles, one on the basic design of a very popular spatial database called PostGIS, and the other on the topic of geospatial metadata (and how to make use of it) that focuses on another important (and very different) aspect of data in GISystem design.
+For this week, I'd like you to read two different articles, one on the basic design of a the currently popular PostGIS spatial database system.
+The other article is on the topic of geospatial metadata (and how to make use of it) that focuses on another important (and very different) aspect of data in GISystem design.

 What is a spatial database?
 Chapter 1 of PostGIS in Action by Regina O. Obe and Leo S. Hsu.
 Note, this is the second edition (this is also available via the Penn State library).

 A GIS Data Model for Public Gardens by Brian Morgan and Steven Greco from the University of California, Davis.
 (Available via the Penn State library or in Canvas)